malrase/malrase.github.io/source/_posts/2014-09-07-north-korean-brandy-cocktail.markdown

   <div class="alt">Time to make a cocktail</div>
 </div>

 Mike and Melissa have a well-stocked bar, so I had a lot of stuff to work with.
 But where to begin?
 I looked online for some brandy cocktails to see if I could modify them.
-One suggestion was the [Metropolitan](http://cocktails.about.com/od/atozcocktailrecipes/r/mtropltn_cktl.htm) – like a Manhattan but with brandy instead of whiskey.
-I used one part sweet vermouth to three parts paekrosul, plus some Angostura for good measure.
+One suggestion was the [metropolitan](http://cocktails.about.com/od/atozcocktailrecipes/r/mtropltn_cktl.htm) – like a manhattan but with brandy instead of whiskey.
+I used one part sweet vermouth to three parts Paekrosul, plus some Angostura for good measure.
 It didn't taste that great, though.
-As the paekrosul was sweet already, the vermouth didn't contribute much.
-Plus the main off-putting thing about paekrosul was the smell.
+As the Paekrosul was sweet already, the vermouth didn't contribute much.
+Plus the main off-putting thing about Paekrosul was the smell.
 Neither the vermouth nor the bitters covered that up.
 Time to try a different route.

 My favourite cocktails are all citrus-based.
 Citrus fruits also tend to have pretty strong aromas, so I thought using lemon or lime might be good.